oxidecomputer/buildomat/README.md

 direct inbound connectivity, to allow agents to run inside remote NAT environments.

-### GitHub Integration (Wollongong)
+### GitHub Integration (formerly known as Wollongong)

-Wollongong is the GitHub-specific portion of the buildomat suite.
+The GitHub-specific portion of the buildomat suite sits in front of the core buildomat service.
 It is responsible for receiving and processing notifications of new commits and pull requests on GitHub, starting any configured build jobs, and reporting the results so that they are visible through the GitHub user interface.

-#### Server (`wollongong-server`, in `github/server/`)
+#### Server (`buildomat-github-server`, in `github/server/`)

 This server acts as a [GitHub App](https://docs.github.com/en/developers/apps).
 It is responsible for processing incoming [GitHub